pymc-devs/pymc-examples/myst_nbs/variational_inference/bayesian_neural_network_advi.myst.md

 ## Current trends in Machine Learning

 There are currently three big trends in machine learning: **Probabilistic Programming**, **Deep Learning** and "**Big Data**".
 Inside of PP, a lot of innovation is in making things scale using **Variational Inference**.
-In this blog post, I will show how to use **Variational Inference** in PyMC3 to fit a simple Bayesian Neural Network.
+In this blog post, I will show how to use **Variational Inference** in PyMC to fit a simple Bayesian Neural Network.
 I will also discuss how bridging Probabilistic Programming and Deep Learning can open up very interesting avenues to explore in future research.

 ### Probabilistic Programming at scale
 **Probabilistic Programming** allows very flexible creation of custom probabilistic models and is mainly concerned with **insight** and learning from your data.
 The approach is inherently **Bayesian** so we can specify **priors** to inform and constrain our models and get uncertainty estimation in form of a **posterior** distribution.
 Using [MCMC sampling algorithms](http://twiecki.github.io/blog/2015/11/10/mcmc-sampling/) we can draw samples from this posterior to very flexibly estimate these models.
-PyMC3 and [Stan](http://mc-stan.org/) are the current state-of-the-art tools to consruct and estimate these models.
+PyMC and [Stan](http://mc-stan.org/) are the current state-of-the-art tools to consruct and estimate these models.
 One major drawback of sampling, however, is that it's often very slow, especially for high-dimensional models.
 That's why more recently, **variational inference** algorithms have been developed that are almost as flexible as MCMC but much faster.
 Instead of drawing samples from the posterior, these algorithms instead fit a distribution (e.g. normal) to the posterior turning a sampling problem into and optimization problem.
-Automatic Differentation Variational Inference {cite:p}`kucukelbir2015automatic` is implemented in PyMC3 and [Stan](http://mc-stan.org/), as well as a new package called [Edward](https://github.com/blei-lab/edward/) which is mainly concerned with Variational Inference.
+Automatic Differentation Variational Inference {cite:p}`kucukelbir2015automatic` is implemented in PyMC and [Stan](http://mc-stan.org/), as well as a new package called [Edward](https://github.com/blei-lab/edward/) which is mainly concerned with Variational Inference.

 Unfortunately, when it comes to traditional ML problems like classification or (non-linear) regression, Probabilistic Programming often plays second fiddle (in terms of accuracy and scalability) to more algorithmic approaches like [ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning) (e.g. [random forests](https://en.wikipedia.org/wiki/Random_forest) or [gradient boosted regression trees](https://en.wikipedia.org/wiki/Boosting_(machine_learning)).

 ### Deep Learning

 Now in its third renaissance, deep learning has been making headlines repeatadly by dominating almost any object recognition benchmark, kicking ass at Atari games {cite:p}`mnih2013playing`, and beating the world-champion Lee Sedol at Go {cite:p}`silver2016masteringgo`.
 From a statistical point, Neural Networks are extremely good non-linear function approximators and representation learners.
-While mostly known for classification, they have been extended to unsupervised learning with AutoEncoders {cite:p}`kingma2014autoencoding` and in all sorts of other interesting ways (e.g. [Recurrent Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network), or [MDNs](http://cbonnett.github.io/MDN_EDWARD_KERAS_TF.html) to estimate multimodal distributions).
+While mostly known for classification, they have been extended to unsupervised learning with AutoEncoders {cite:p}`kingma2014autoencoding` and in all sorts of other interesting ways (e.g. [Recurrent Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network), or [MDNs](http://cbonneat.github.io/MDN_EDWARD_KERAS_TF.html) to estimate multimodal distributions).
 Why do they work so well?
 No one really knows as the statistical properties are still not fully understood.

 A large part of the innoviation in deep learning is the ability to train these extremely complex models.
 This rests on several pillars:
 * Speed: facilitating the GPU allowed for much faster processing.
-* Software: frameworks like [Theano](http://deeplearning.net/software/theano/) and [TensorFlow](https://www.tensorflow.org/) allow flexible creation of abstract models that can then be optimized and compiled to CPU or GPU.
+* Software: frameworks like [Aesara](http://deeplearning.net/software/aesara/) and [TensorFlow](https://www.tensorflow.org/) allow flexible creation of abstract models that can then be optimized and compiled to CPU or GPU.
 * Learning algorithms: training on sub-sets of the data -- stochastic gradient descent -- allows us to train these models on massive amounts of data.
 Techniques like drop-out avoid overfitting.
-* Architectural: A lot of innovation comes from changing the input layers, like for convolutional neural nets, or the output layers, like for [MDNs](http://cbonnett.github.io/MDN_EDWARD_KERAS_TF.html).
+* Architectural: A lot of innovation comes from changing the input layers, like for convolutional neural nets, or the output layers, like for [MDNs](http://cbonneat.github.io/MDN_EDWARD_KERAS_TF.html).

 ### Bridging Deep Learning and Probabilistic Programming
 On one hand we have Probabilistic Programming which allows us to build rather small and focused models in a very principled and well-understood way to gain insight into our data; on the other hand we have deep learning which uses many heuristics to train huge and highly complex models that are amazing at prediction.
 Recent innovations in variational inference allow probabilistic programming to scale model complexity as well as data size.
 We are thus at the cusp of being able to combine these two approaches to hopefully unlock new innovations in Machine Learning.
 For more motivation, see also [Dustin Tran's](https://twitter.com/dustinvtran) recent [blog post](http://dustintran.com/blog/a-quick-update-edward-and-some-motivations/).